JoshuaNwaizu/Url-shortener/README.md

 # URL shortener application

-This application allows you shorten long Url links with the use of Api.
+This web application allows you shorten long Url links with the use of Api.